 If you prefer a softer texture, you can also try steaming the eggplant.
 Cut it into slices or wedges and place them in a steamer basket.
 Steam for about 5-7 minutes or until the eggplant is soft and cooked through.

-See also How long does it take to cook field peas
+See also How to cook chickpeas in crock pot

 Grilling or roasting Asian eggplant is another great option.
 Slice the eggplant lengthwise and brush it with oil.
 Place it on a preheated grill or in a hot oven and cook until it is tender and slightly charred.